bionesiacourse/2021Course/handouts/r-survival-handout.md

 $$ HR(t) = \frac{h_0(t) e^{\beta_1}}{h_0(t)} = e^{\beta_1} $$

 This model shows that **the hazard ratio is $e^{\beta_1}$,** and remains constant over time _t_ (hence the name _proportional hazards regression_).
-The $\beta$ values are the regression coefficients that are estimated from the model, and represent the $log hazard ratio$ for each unit increase in the corresponding predictor variable.
+The $\beta$ values are the regression coefficients that are estimated from the model, and represent the $log(Hazard\, Ratio)$ for each unit increase in the corresponding predictor variable.
 The interpretation of the hazards ratio depends on the measurement scale of the predictor variable, but in simple terms, a positive coefficient indicates worse survival and a negative coefficient indicates better survival for the variable in question.

 # Survival analysis in R